-The NPPF is a framework within which councils and local people can produce local and neighbourhood plans that reflect the needs and priorities of their communities.
-The applicable paragraph of the NPPF (2019) state:
+The NPPF1 is a framework within which councils and local people can produce local and neighbourhood plans that reflect the needs and priorities of their communities.
+The applicable paragraphs of the NPPF (2021) state:

-- "157 All plans should apply a sequential, risk-based approach to the location of development taking into account the current and future impacts of climate change so as to avoid, where possible, flood risk to people and property.
-They should do this, and manage any residual risk, by: - a) applying the sequential test and then, if necessary, the exception test as set out below; - b) safeguarding land from development that is required, or likely to be required, for current or future flood management; - c) using opportunities provided by new development to reduce the causes and impacts of flooding (where appropriate through the use of natural flood management techniques); and - d) where climate change is expected to increase flood risk so that some existing development may not be sustainable in the long-term, seeking opportunities to relocate development, including housing, to more sustainable locations. - 158 The aim of the Sequential Test is to steer new development to areas with the lowest probability of flooding.
+- "161 All plans should apply a sequential, risk-based approach to the location of development taking into account all sources of flood risk and the current and future impacts of climate change - so as to avoid, where possible, flood risk to people and property.
+They should do this, and manage any residual risk, by: - a) applying the sequential test and then, if necessary, the exception test as set out below;

+b) safeguarding land from development that is required, or likely to be required, for current or future flood management;

+c) using opportunities provided by new development and improvements in green and other infrastructure to reduce the causes and impacts of flooding (making as much use as possible of natural flood management techniques as part of an integrated approach to flood risk management); and d) where climate change is expected to increase flood risk so that some existing development may not be sustainable in the long-term, seeking opportunities to relocate development, including housing, to more sustainable locations.

+162 The aim of the Sequential Test is to steer new development to areas with the lowest risk of flooding from any source.
 Development should not be allocated or permitted if there are reasonably available sites appropriate for the proposed development in areas with a lower risk of flooding.
 The Strategic Flood Risk Assessment will provide the basis for applying this test.
 The sequential approach should be used in areas known to be at risk now or in the future from any form of flooding

-The NPPF (2019) goes on to confirm
+The NPPF (2021) goes on to confirm

-- 159 If it is not possible for development to be located in zones with a lower risk of flooding (taking into account wider sustainable development objectives), the exception test may have to be applied.
-The need for the exception test will depend on the potential vulnerability of the site and of the development proposed, in line with the Flood Risk Vulnerability Classification set out in national planning guidance. - 160.
+- 163 If it is not possible for development to be located in zones with a lower risk of flooding (taking into account wider sustainable development objectives), the exception test may have to be applied.
+The need for the exception test will depend on the potential vulnerability of the site and of the development proposed, in line with the Flood Risk Vulnerability Classification set out in Annex 3. - 164.
 The application of the exception test should be informed by a strategic or site-specific flood risk assessment, depending on whether it is being applied during plan production or at the application stage.
-For the exception test to be passed it should be demonstrated that: - a) the development would provide wider sustainability benefits to the community that outweigh the flood risk; and - b) the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall. - 161.
-Both elements of the exception test should be satisfied for development to be allocated or permitted."
+To pass the exception test it should be demonstrated that:

+a) the development would provide wider sustainability benefits to the community that outweigh the flood risk; and b) the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall.

+165. Both elements of the exception test should be satisfied for development to be allocated or permitted."